What is a “claims made” insurance policy?

 Grievance Counsel Coverage

-For no additional premium, your policy includes a limited coverage benefit for legal representation in grievance proceedings.
-The policy reimburses the firm up to $5,000 per policy period for reasonable fees for legal services charged by a lawyer (other than any lawyer insured under your policy) to defend you regarding a grievance.
+A limited coverage benefit for legal representation in grievance proceedings.
+The policy offers limited reimbursement for reasonable fees for legal services charged by a lawyer (other than any lawyer insured under your policy) to defend you regarding a grievance.
 The grievance must allege professional misconduct in performing professional services for others.
 This benefit does not extend to legal fees or expenses that involve client fee disputes or grievances resulting from a lawyer’s intentional, dishonest, fraudulent, criminal or malicious acts.
 Payments made do not reduce the policy limit of liability.
 No deductible applies to this coverage.

 See also: Supplemental Reporting Form – Grievance, Claim or Potential Claim